a building - founders hall at dusk

 Auto

-Arcata is located off the U.S. Highway 101.
+Arcata is located off U.S. Highway 101.
 It takes about six hours to drive to Arcata from San Francisco or Sacramento.
 Watch for the Cal Poly Humboldt off-ramp and signs to the campus.
 Get driving directions.

 Carpool Program